 STUDENT CONFERENCE PAPER AWARD:

 Paper submissions must be between 10 to 12 pages (or 2,500 to 3,000 words), excluding citations and primary source appendices.
 Graduate students must submit their papers in advance and the winner will be announced at the annual meeting of the American Society for Ethnohistory.

 Students who wished to have their work considered for the graduate student paper prize should submit their work electronically to the four members of the committee.
 Those names are located under the heading “Current Leadership” on the home page of this website.
 The deadline is two weeks prior to the conference.
-You must send you paper no later than Sunday, October 1 and the student must present the paper at the conference.
+You must send you paper no later than Sunday, September 30th and the student must present the paper at the conference.